Tuning the thermal conductivity of silicon nanowires by surface passivation: Results and discussions

-{Note that the data sets presented in Fig.~\ref{fig:kw} are obtained at different $T$, $L$ and also by different methods.
-However, given that all all the data were obtained for $T < \Theta_{\rm D}$, the generic trend, i.e., $\kappa \propto w$, should remain the same under the harmonic approximation, irrespectively of the system parameters and thus provides a robust overall picture of $\kappa$ in SiNWs.}
+Note that the data sets presented in Fig.~\ref{fig:kw} are obtained at different $T$, $L$ and also by different methods.
+However, given that all all the data were obtained for $T < \Theta_{\rm D}$, the generic trend, i.e., $\kappa \propto w$, should remain the same, irrespectively of the system parameters and thus provides a robust overall picture of $\kappa$ in SiNWs.

 Fig.~\ref{fig:kw} presents the importance of lateral miniaturization as a common protocol to tune $\kappa$ \cite{Li2003,Hochbaum2008,Lee2016,Boukai2008,Lim2012,Lacroix2006,Rashid2018}, while our results show that passivation provides an additional tuning parameter for $\kappa$.
 In Fig.~\ref{fig:coverage} it can be appreciated that $\kappa$ first decreases with increasing $c$ (for $c \leq 50\%$ for O--SiNW and $c \leq 75\%$ for H--SiNW), then again increases when $c \to 100\%$.
 It is also evident that O--SiNW shows a greater variation in $\kappa$ than H--SiNW.
 What causes such non--monotonous variation in $\kappa$ with $c$?
 To answer this question, we focus on the phonon spectrum and compute the spectral energy density (SED) using~\cite{Thomas2010,Thomas2015Erratum,Hornavar2016}.